jav974/JavApiTopiaBundle/docs/index.md

 - SubQueryCollection
 - Subscription

-The naming conventionand usage of this library is extremely similar to [ApiPlatform](https://api-platform.com/), so if you are familiar with it, you should feel right at home.
+The naming convention and usage of this library is extremely similar to [ApiPlatform](https://api-platform.com/), so if you are familiar with it, you should feel right at home.
 Key differences are:

 - Multi schemas support, each with their own endpoint
 - Full schema definition with PHP attributes, and reflection on DTOs (you may never need to write a custom type)
-- No (good) support for REST (yet?), but only GraphQL
+- Named queries, mutations and subscriptions are not suffixed with the class name (you can call them whatever you want)
+- Fully configurable subquery and subquery collection
+- Paginated collection resolvers are called with 'limit' and 'offset' arguments computed, even with cursor based pagination type
 - No ORM/DataSource integration, you have to provide your own data from the resolvers (but you can use anything you want inside them since they are services)
+- No support for REST (yet?), only GraphQL

 ## GraphQL: